 Reaching the bottom of the descent, the trail meandered around a bit before crossing the Ōtaki River on a “swing bridge”, a sort of rickety suspension bridge with a bend in the middle allowing the bridge to cross not just the river, but end higher up on the other side.

 After more zig-zagging through a very wet and muddy forest, I finally reached Waitewaewae Hut, an absolutely beautiful shelter just uphill a bit from the river.
-There already were Brenda and Emma, who hiked the TA last year and decided to be “Hut Angels”, staying at the hut over a long weekend to provide trail magic.
+Already there were Brenda and Emma, who hiked the TA last year and decided to be “Hut Angels”, staying at the hut over a long weekend to provide trail magic.
 Today was the last day there were here, so they didn’t have much left, but they did still have some sodas, as well as chocolate, chips, homemade brownies, plums, kale, and corn on the cob.

 After I got settled and changed into dry clothes, we chatted for a while as I cooked dinner.
 The next hiker to arrive was “Wild Turkey”, also a triple-crowner (plus a few other US trails).
 Tam and Lee finally showed up over an hour and a half later, about when we started to get worried.